Games-Zhang's brilliant Asian Games continues with fifth gold medal

 The president of the Russian Olympic Committee has also criticised Asian Games organisers for rowing back on a decision to allow Russian and Belarusian athletes at the Games.

-The traditional Chinese martial art of Wushu has been a goldmine for the hosts at Asian Games and so it has proved again in Hangzhou where they took 11 out of 15 golds.
+The traditional Chinese martial art of Wushu has been a goldmine for the hosts at Asian Games and so it has proved again in Hangzhou where they took 11 out of 15 titles.

 Iran, the most enthusiastic Wushu nation outside of China, lost three out of three gold medal deciders to local rivals, including an especially bitter defeat for women's 52-kg fighter Elaheh Mansoryan Samiroumi, now runner-up at three consecutive Games.